-1. As with all standing seam roof systems, sound attenuation (example: blanket insulation) is required between the panel and the substructure to prevent "roof rumble" during windy conditions.
-Some composite roof systems may require additional acoustical consideration to ensure that thermal vibration noises are isolated from the building interior.
-Contact your architect and/or engineer for proper acoustical design.
+As with all standing seam roof systems, sound attenuation (example: blanket insulation) should be installed between the panels and open framing, such as purlins or joists, to prevent "roof rumble" during windy conditions.

+Applications over solid deck such as rigid insulation over a metal deck or a wood deck may require additional acoustical consideration to ensure that thermal vibration noises are isolated from the building interior.
+This is especially important if the bottom of the deck is left open to the interior or in cathedral ceiling applications.